BIDS-Xu-Lab/Biomedical-NLP-Benchmarks/README.md

 Input: {Input}
 Output:
 ```
-The example input and output are from an instance from the original training set. {Input} is an instance from the original testing set for inference.
+The `example input and output` are from an instance from the training set. `{Input}` is an instance from the testing set for inference.